Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

-loading code | how to load a remote .py code file gist         | paste some of your work to gist for sharing js		| some javascript examples customising | loading a customer css and custom matplotlib config file git cell    | add code to a special cell that would commit to git output formats | how to publish your work to html, pdf or jeveal.js presentation
+loading code | how to load a remote .py code file gist         | paste some of your work to gist for sharing js		| some javascript examples customising | loading a custom css and custom matplotlib config file git cell    | add code to a special cell that would commit to git output formats | how to publish your work to html, pdf or jeveal.js presentation